 Thrift Savings Plan (TSP) Overview

-Similar to non-government retirement plans offered by private corporations, the TSP is an optional, tax-deferred retirement savings and investment plan administered by the Federal Retirement Thrift Investment Board.
+The TSP is similar to non-government retirement plans offered by private corporations.
+An optional, tax-deferred retirement savings and investment plan – it is administered by the Federal Retirement Thrift Investment Board.

-According to the TSP.gov website, there are two types of employee contributions into this savings plan: Regular employee contributions, which include automatic enrollment contributions, and “catch up” contributions for employees age 50 and older.
+According to the TSP.gov website, there are two types of employee contributions with this savings plan: Regular employee contributions, which include automatic enrollment contributions, and “catch up” contributions for employees aged 50 and older.

 If you’re a federal employee covered under the CSRS plan, you can elect to establish a TSP account but your tax-deferred contributions will not be matched by the government.
 Keep in mind, the IRS places limits on the tax-deferred contributions you can make to your TSP.

-A comprehensive overview for FERS employees outlining what you need to know about the Thrift Savings Plan plus how you can utilize TSP to optimize your retirement income.
-Just fill in the form below for free access to this informative video which you can watch from your computer.
+Get a comprehensive, free overview for FERS employees outlining what you need to know about the Thrift Savings Plan and optimizing your retirement income.